P10-Robuddy/linorobot2/README.md

 ### 4. Autonomous Navigation

-#### 4.1 Load the map you created:
+#### 4.1 Load the map you created

-Open linorobot2/linorobot2_navigation/launch/navigation.launch.py and change *MAP_NAME* to the name of the newly created map.
+Open linorobot2/linorobot2_navigation/launch/navigation.launch.py and change _MAP_NAME_ to the name of the newly created map.
 Build the robot computer's workspace once done:

     cd <robot_computer_ws>
     colcon build